How Strong Is Paracord Really?

 There are many types of tests to measure paracord strength.
 One of the simplest tests involves clamping one end of the paracord between two grips.
 Weight is then added to the other end until the paracord breaks.

-Other strength tests measure a cord’s ability to withstand breaking when objects are dropped and yet other tests measure how much the cordage deforms.
+Other strength tests measure a cord’s ability to withstand breaking when objects are dropped, yet other tests measure how much the cordage deforms.

 What Does Minimum Strength Mean with Paracord?

-*Some rope brands use the term “tensile strength” or “minimum breaking strength” instead of minimum strength.
+*Some rope brands use “tensile strength” or “minimum breaking strength” instead of minimum strength.

 **Paracord strength is often given in pounds (lbs) or kilograms.
 However, it’s more accurate to list strength in kilonewtons (kN).